 Gather round, readers.
-It’s time to make our dreams come true doing it our way.
+It’s time to make our dreams come true, doing it our way.
 That entails a look back at the cast of Laverne & Shirley then and now.
 This sitcom, centered around two quirky roommates and their even more dysfunctional neighbors, took the TV scene by storm.
-Already, it represented a major success since it came from the success of Happy Days.
-By honoring its roots and trying all new things – and by assembling a memorable cast – the show really cemented its legacy.
+From the outset it represented a major success since it was a spinoff from the phenomenally successful Happy Days.
+By honoring its roots and trying all new things — and by assembling a memorable cast of its own — the show really cemented its legacy.

 It didn’t take long for Laverne & Shirley to gain national attention after its 1975 debut.
 In fact, three seasons in, it became America’s most watched program of any genre.
-It hit some hard times when pitted against The Waltons on CBS; both aired on Thursdays at 8 pm for a time and viewership fell as a result.
+Admittedly it eventually hit some hard times when pitted against The Waltons on CBS; both aired on Thursdays at 8 pm for a time and viewership fell as a result.
 The next few seasons marked a rocky patch for the sitcom and its popularity resembled a rollercoaster’s rises and dips.
-Nevertheless, it endured so it could end among the top 30 of all TV programs in 1983.
+Nevertheless, it endured, ending its run among the top 30 of all TV programs in 1983.

 Penny Marshall (Laverne DeFazio)

-Crack open a bottle of milk and Pepsi because that’s a favorite of Laverne DeFazio, played by none other than Penny Marshall.
+Crack open a bottle of milk and Pepsi, because that’s a favorite of Laverne DeFazio, played by none other than Penny Marshall.
 Marshall herself came from entertainment royalty.
 With her mother the tap-dancing Marjorie Ward and her father director Anthony Marshall, Penny Marshall had early exposure to the entertainment industry.
-Looking for focus, she went to her brother Garry whose writing work included none other than the Dick Van Dyke show.
+Looking for focus, she went to her brother Garry, whose writing work included none other than The Dick Van Dyke Show.
+He also ended up casting her as Oscar Madison’s disorganized secretary, Myrna Turner.

-Those who use Head and Shoulders shampoo might have felt compelled to after one of Marshall’s earliest gigs: a commercial alongside Farrah Fawcett that juxtaposed their hairstyles.
-Soon after, showbiz became a family business and her job on Happy Days turned into a spinoff of its own: Laverne & Shirley.
-Slightly zany, Laverne could always be distinguished by the fancy L on her shirts, an idea Marshall herself came up with herself after spotting an embossed shirt in the dressing room.
+Those who hadn’t used Head and Shoulders shampoo might have felt compelled to after one of Marshall’s earliest gigs: a commercial alongside Farrah Fawcett that juxtaposed their hairstyles.
+Soon after, showbiz became a family business and her guest starring gig on Happy Days turned into the Laverne & Shirley spinoff.
+Slightly zany, Laverne could always be distinguished by the fancy L on her shirts, an idea Marshall herself came up with after spotting an embossed shirt in the dressing room.

 Comedic fun became Marshall’s specialty But she also took interest in directing and would oversee stars such as Tom Hanks, Robin Williams, Denzel Washington, and many more.
-A League of Their Own, Big, or The Preacher’s Wife all had her hand in it.
+A League of Their Own, Big, or The Preacher’s Wife all had her directorial hand guiding them.
 But Marshall never left the acting scene.
 In fact, watch out for a spooky cameo in Hocus Pocus.
-Then, listen closely to hear her as the very first guest star The Simpsons ever had That sharp mind never stopped going, even after cancer spread to her brain in 2010.
+Then, listen closely to hear her as the very first guest star The Simpsons ever had Happily, that sharp mind never stopped going, even after being diagnosed with brain cancer in 2010.
 She fought valiantly through it, but sadly a lot of other health complications ended her life in 2016.
 She was 75.

 Cindy Williams (Shirley Feeney)

 Along the way, she actually met and befriended yet another up and coming actress by the name of…Penny Marshall.
-They reunited for Happy Days and become such a hit, they’d get their own show: Laverne & Shirley.
-Then that, in turn, spawned another show of its own, a cartoon animated by Hanna Barbera, with Williams and Marshall reprising their roles.
+They reunited for Happy Days and become such a hit, they’d get their own show in the form of, naturally, Laverne & Shirley.
+Then that, in turn, spawned as Saturday morning cartoon from Hanna-Barbera titled Laverne & Shirley in the Army, which had Williams and Marshall vocally reprising their roles.

-When Laverne and Shirley truly ended, Williams continued working with the producers, landing a starring role in Getting By.
-When 8 Simple Rules aired, she also earned guest star status for two episodes.
-On the side, Williams now promotes her own book (Shirley, I Jest) and even some businesses, including a Palm Springs Seniors and Baby Boomers expo.
+When Laverne & Shirley finally came to an end, Williams continued working with the producers, landing a starring role in Getting By.
+Later, when John Ritter’s 8 Simple Rules aired, she appeared in two episodes.
+On the side, Williams now promotes her own book (Shirley, I Jest) and even some businesses, including a Palm Springs Seniors and Baby Boomers Expo.
 Additionally, she used her celebrity status to promote Visiting Angels, a custom senior care service that works right in your home.
+Williams is now 74.

 Michael McKean (Lenny Kosnowski)

 Did you know Kosnowski roughly translates to “Help, there’s a hog in my kitchen” in Polish?
-According to Lenny Kosnowski, that’s the case, anyway.
+According to Lenny Kosnowski himself, that’s the case.
 As far as roommates living a floor above go, Laverne and Shirley could have done worse for themselves.
-At his heart, Lenny’s a good natured greaser who knows how to deliver a compliment.
+At his heart, Lenny’s a good-natured greaser who knows how to deliver a compliment.

-Michael McKean’s journey as Lenny’s began at Carnegie Mellon University with future co-star David Lander.
+Michael McKean’s journey towards Lenny began at Carnegie Mellon University with future co-star David Lander.
 He basically had the character all figured out even back then.
 At first, Lenny only appeared on The Credibility Gap with Harry Shearer, but all that changed when he landed a spot on Laverne & Shirley, his big breakthrough job.

-Before long, all his TV appearances billed him as a guest star and he helped create some memorable on shows such as The X Files.
-Then, in the mid 2000s, he became one of the characters audiences love to hate, Chuck McGill from Better Call Saul.
+He ended up guesting on numerous prime time shows, including The X-Files and Smallville.
+Then, in the mid 2000s, he became one of those characters audiences love to hate as Chuck McGill on Better Call Saul.
 This man’s attitude towards Slipping Jimmy made Chuck one of the most hated characters in the Breaking Bad spinoff.
 Even McKean finds him loathsome to this day.
+His most recent film roles are Pink Skies Ahead (2020) and Playing God (2021).
+McKean, who is married to actress Annette O’Toole, is 74.

 David Lander (Andrew “Squiggy” Squiggman)

 Hello!
-Prince charming here!
-In Laverne & Shirley Squiggy always announced his entry with an emphatic hello! just for them.
+Prince Charming here!
+In Laverne & Shirley, Squiggy always announced his entry with an emphatic hello! just for the ladies.
 According to his own assessment, his charms are impossible to resist because God Himself looked down upon Squiggy and just smiled all over him.
 That seems the case with actor David Lander and his career as well.

 Lander had a lot of things figured out early on: he knew he wanted to act when he was 10, and he created Squiggy while attending college, originally calling him Ant’ny Squiggliano.
-To further promote Squiggy and Lenny – and their music – Lander and McKean brought on some big talent for their album, recruiting Christopher Guest on guitar.
-Their work paid off.
-Squiggy became Lander’s most famous role before, during, and after Laverne & Shirley but Lander still landed some good jobs like the radio announcer in A League of Their Own, and even a brief but jarring appearance in Christmas with the Kranks.
+To further promote Squiggy and Lenny — and their music — Lander and McKean brought on some big talent for their album, recruiting Christopher Guest on guitar and their work paid off.
+Squiggy became Lander’s most famous role before, during, and after Laverne & Shirley, but Lander still landed some good jobs like the radio announcer in A League of Their Own, and even a brief but jarring appearance in Christmas with the Kranks.

 Sadly, Lander actually did all this work while battling multiple sclerosis.
 It did inspire him to speak about the topic and advocate for people like him; he even penned Fall Down Laughing: How Squiggy Caught Multiple Sclerosis and Didn’t Tell Nobody.

-Even after receiving harrowing news in his 70s, Lander was determined to go out strong.
+After receiving the harrowing news in his 70s, Lander was determined to go out strong and held on to that feeling for the rest of his life.
 He passed away in December 2020, but not before leaving some pretty great advice: “I will always have my heart and soul, my wit and wisdom.
 Wherever the chips may fall, if I fall with them I will make it a point to do so gracefully—and laughing.”

 Betty Garrett (Edna Babish)